rbtsco/StickHub/README.md

 Full ESD protection: A TVS per data line and a 2012 capacitor per power line.
 Inrush current control and short circuit protection.
 308uF downstream capacitance.
 Individual status LEDs for the downsteam ports.

+The StickHub home page has more specification and details: https://rbts.co/h1